 Crystal sphere or ball.
 An ornamental treasure of the Imperial Palace in Beijing, this crystal sphere was said to have been a favorite possession of the Empress Dowager Cixi (1835 -1908 CE), under whose watch imperial China crumbled.
 The rock crystal originated in Burma and was shaped into a sphere through years of constant rotation in a semi-cylindrical container filled with emery, garnet powder, and water.
-The forty-nine pound flawless crystal sphere is believed to be the second largest in the world.
+The forty-nine pound flawless crystal sphere is believed to be one of the largest in the world.
 The stand in the shape of a wave was designed by a Japanese artisan.
 Cutting probably begun in China and finished in Japan.
 Made for the Empress Dowager of China.

 Purchased from Wanamaker's Department Store; subscription of Eldridge R. Johnson